uqlibrary/technology-training/OpenRefine/openrefine.md

 Use Facets and the GREL expression `value.toTitlecase()` to put the titles in Title Case:

-1. Facet by publisher
+1. Facet by Publisher
-1. Select “Akshantala Enterprises” and “Society of Pharmaceutical Technocrats” (To select multiple values in the facet, use the include link that appears to the right of the facet.)
+1. Select “Akshantala Enterprises” and “Society of Pharmaceutical Technocrats” (To select multiple values in the facet, use the "include" link that appears to the right of the facet.)
 1. See that the Titles for these are all in uppercase
-1. Click the dropdown menu on the Title column
+1. Click the drop-down menu on the Title column
 1. Choose `Edit cells > Transform...`
 1. In the Expression box type `value.toTitlecase()`
 1. In the `Review` tab, note that you can see what the effect of running this will be
-1. Click OK
+1. Click <kbd>OK</kbd>

 #### Undo and redo transformations

 In the left-hand panel, you can open the `Undo / Redo` tab to access all the steps taken so far, and **undo steps** by clicking the last step you want to preserve.

 The `Extract...` button allows you to **save a set of steps** as a JSON (JavaScript Object Notation) script, to re-apply them later on this or any other dataset.
-To executed an extracted set of steps, click the `Apply` button.
+To execute an extracted set of steps, click the `Apply` button.

 #### Transforming strings, numbers, dates and boolean